batu6/BulkColorHistograms/README.md

 A FlowJo v10 workspace plugin that lets you **bulk-recolor histogram stacks** in the Layout Editor.
 FlowJo only allows you to change one histogram's color at a time; this plugin adds a dialog where you can select any number of histograms across all your layouts and recolor them in one step.

 This has been a dream plugin for me.
 I've always wanted to have a tool that would allow me to change the colors easily.
 However, unfortunately my knowledge in R shiny was not much helpful in development of this plugin.
-In the end, I was able to realize this project thanks to Claude AI.
+In the end, I was able to realize this project with the Claude AI.
 I hope this plugin to be helpful for the scientist using FlowJo. -BA-

 ---